kdwedage/GitHub_Auto-Labeler/README.md

 # GitHub_Auto-Labeler

 A tool for automatically labeling GitHub issues using BERT.
+This main model in this project was trained using the dataset provided in reference 1.

 # Requirements